Fitbit Sense 2 vs Fitbit Sense: Should You Upgrade?

 Compare Fitbit Sense 2 vs Fitbit Sense

-The new Fitbit Sense model feels more like a Sense 1.1 version than a Sense 2.
+The new Fitbit Sense 2 model feels more like a Sense 1.1 than a version 2.
 All in all, there are only some minor changes with the cEDA sensor, new sports profiles, and Google Wallet & Maps functionality.

 Regardless of that, the Fitbit Sense line is still a great smartwatch to get with a comprehensive list of sensors and features to keep your health & fitness in check.